symfony/symfony-docs/messenger.rst

 .. note::

-    This option is only available for the following transports: Beanstalkd, AmazonSQS, Doctrine and Redis.
+    This option is only available for the following transports: AMPHP SQL, Beanstalkd, AmazonSQS, Doctrine and Redis.

 By default, the worker fetches a single message per iteration from the transport.
 Use the ``--fetch-size`` option to fetch multiple messages per